jason-pires/galileo/readme.md

 # Galileo Project

-This project was used to develop sample NodeJS application to Luizalabs Exam Galileo is just a nickname.
+This project was used to develop sample NodeJS application Galileo is just a nickname.

 It was created using last nodeJS and Typescript resources and better project practices.